ishaanshah/GSoC-Proposal/Proposal.md

 ### Mood Analysis
 AcousticBrainz provides a lot of useful information such as **Danceability**, **BPM** and the general **Tone** of a recording.
 This can be used to provide insightful information about users' listening habits.<br>
 As the raw data provided by AB is hard relate to, this data will be shown relative to other users.
 For example, **Dancebility** of an user's songs is 20% more than average.
-As AB only supports `mbid` lookups as of now, this project will calculate these statistics only for listens having a valid `recording_mbid`.
-Supporting all songs will be a stretch goal.
+As AB only supports `mbid` lookups for now, this project will calculate these statistics only for listens having a valid `recording_mbid`.
+Supporting all listens will be a stretch goal.
 These statistics will be calculated once in a week.
 Different statistics which can be shown are -
 - BPM
 - Dancebility
 - Happiness